 Spiked conical towers and an austere grey facade stand gloomily along the banks of the Seine on Île de la Cité.
 The gloom is fitting, since this building, La Conciergerie, was once the most notorious prison in all of France.
 It also is the oldest remaining part of the Palais de la Cité, the seat of the kings of France from the 10th through the 14th centuries.

-Palais de la Cite, c.
+Palais de la Cite, on the island of the same name, c.
 1415

 In fact, the history of the site goes back even farther, to the sixth century when Clovis, the first king of all the Franks, established his royal residence on Île de la Cité.
 It wasn't until 1358 that Charles V moved the royal residence to the Louvre on the right bank of the Seine.
-This building, La Conciergerie, probably got its name from the Concierge, the official keeper of the kings household.
+This building, La Conciergerie, probably got its name from being the residence of the Concierge, the official keeper of the kings household.

 VIP Dinner Cruise with Bateaux Parisiens |